AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 1. Log in to the [[!DNL Cloud Console]](https://console.adobecommerce.com).
 1. Select an integration/development environment from the project navigation bar.
 The environment must be active.
-1. Access the **[!UICONTROL Backup]** option in the top right menu.
+1. Access the **[!UICONTROL Backup]** option in the top-right menu.
 This option is available for both Starter and Pro environments.
 1. Click **[!UICONTROL Yes]** button.

 **To create a snapshot using the `magento-cloud` CLI**: